nburako/GringottsBank/README.md

 Run project and SwaggerUI will welcome you.
 Endpoints can be seen and triggered there.

 ## Design
 This is a .NET 5 Web API application.
+It has code first approach and uses Entity Framework with PostgreSQL.
 I used **Domain Driven Design** because banking and payment systems are tightly bound to business rules.
 I applied **Command-Query Separation *(CQRS)*** Pattern to be more suitable for expansion with vertical slice design.
 **Swagger** was used to further document the endpoints. **Fluent Validation** was implemented for an error-proof system.